micahlt/sbarchive/README.md

 # Unofficial archive of Scratch projects

 Due to the Scratch Team planning to remove access to unshared projects (see [here](https://github.com/LLK/scratch-www/pull/6773)), I had the idea to archive as many old projects as possible with the purpose of preserving Scratch's community history.
+An easy-to-use frontend to search projects can be found [here](https://sa.micahlindley.com).

 ## Progress

 Shared Projects on Scratch: `>105,000,000` (From [Scratch Statistics](https://scratch.mit.edu/statistics/))
 Total Projects on Scratch: `~600,000,000`

-Projects Archived So Far: `70,000`
+Projects Archived So Far: `79,999`

 Progress: `<0.1%`